 Figure 94: Consistency check warning being prompted because the operating frequency of the interferer is not set-up properly

-Therefore, you should select “No - Cancel simulation and let me correct errors” and can define the operating frequency (1000 MHz) of the interfering link.
+Therefore, it’s better to select “No - Cancel simulation and let me correct errors” and define the operating frequency (1000 MHz) of the interfering link.
 These parameters do not affect the calculation of the dRSS.
 It is only to ensure that SEAMCAT does not experience any exceptions when running.

 Extract results vectors (dRSS, iRSS etc…)